A frequently asked question from clients is if the utility costs are included in rentals.

 - Electricity – The electric meter is always in the name of the property owner.
-Usually, the landlord will give the NIS number of the power service, so the tenant can pay online.
+Usually, the landlord will give the NIS number of the power service so that the tenant can pay online.

 - Water – The same as with the electric bill.

 - Phone – Very few rental homes have a phone included anymore.
-Bring your cell phone or buy a Costa Rican cell phone line for your communications.
+Bring your cell phone or buy a Costa Rican cell phone line.

 Always ask your agent before looking at a property if the utility costs are included in the rent or not.
 Also, check your lease agreement on what it says about utility costs before you sign.

 We do appreciate your real estate referrals.
 If/when you purchase property in Costa Rica, we’d like to assist.
-We are the real estate experts, from coast to coast.
+We are real estate experts from coast to coast.
 Contact us now.